J3w21b/MY-PROJECT/README.md

 # MY-PROJECT
 I am new.
 I share small projects I've done
 Much of the coding here was supported by ChatGPT.
-The writing is my own. -J3w21b-
+The code was written by me. -J3w21b-